harvard-lil/website-static/app/_posts/2016-10-13-versioning-in-the-caselaw-access-project.md

   * Will automatically detect replacement images
   {: .lil-list}

-## What we’ve considered, and their disadvantages
+## What we've considered, and their disadvantages

 ### Git
   * Dataset is much too large to store in a single repository